RaspberryPi-LTSP/RaspberryPi-LTSP-Documentation/installation/getting-started.md

 - Some Ethernet cables.
 - A Raspberry Pi and SD card with a size of at least 128mb (so yes, 2gb, 4gb, 8gb etc cards will also work).

 ##I dont have a spare old desktop/laptop computer sitting around currently..
+**Note this method is not officially supported although should work anyway.**
 You can also install a virtual copy of Ubuntu onto another computer to try it out first.
 This comes with the advantage it is all self contained.
 If you don't like Raspi-LTSP, you can just delete the entire virtual machine (is contained in a single file).
 Although there are a number of piece of software for virtualisation (and if you have your own you prefer to use, please use it), a few examples include Hyper-V, VMWare, Parallels.